-Have you walked through a beautiful garden in the springtime?
-It’s very difficult to be weighed down by the cares of the world when you’re surrounded by the majesty of God’s creation.
+Have you ever walked through a beautiful garden in the springtime?
+It’s difficult to be weighed down by the cares of the world when you’re surrounded by the majesty of God’s creation.
 Solomon was a glorious king, Jesus tells us, with the wealth of several kingdoms at his disposal.
-But all of his riches paled in comparison to the simplest lily in the field.
+But all his riches paled in comparison to the simplest lily in the field.

 He took the answer to that question and displayed it on a cross two thousand years ago.
 He would never suffer and die for the same children He planned to neglect.